Niamh Briggs: Clubs

 Briggs first began playing women's rugby union while attending Waterford Institute of Technology.
 She subsequently played ten-a-side with Dungarvan before making the move in 2008 to the senior game with Clonmel.
 In 2010 she joined UL Bohemians after transferring to Limerick with the Garda Síochána.

 Munster

 Briggs has played for Munster in the IRFU Women's Interprovincial Series.
 She was recruited by Munster in 2007 after being spotted playing tag rugby by then Munster U21 manager, Kate McCarthy.
-She was subsequently a prominent member of the Munster teams that won the Interpro title in the 2007, 2008, 2009, 2010 and 2012.
+She was subsequently a prominent member of the Munster teams that won the Interpro title in 2007, 2008, 2009, 2010 and 2012.
 In 2015 she was named captain of the Munster team.